 - Tell MAMA supports victims of anti-Muslim hate and is a public service which also measures and monitors anti-Muslim incident.

 - True Vision.
 The official police website for hate crime, including how to recognise and report a hate crime.

 - Victim Support help anyone who has been the victim of a crime.
 They can support you coping with the after-effects of crime and help with reporting to the police.

 - Report and Support.
 Staff and students can report an incident anonymously using the University’s Report and Support system.

 - To the police.
-You can report a crime using the non-emergency number, 101.
-It is important to tell the police you a reporting a hate crime.
+You can report a crime by calling the non-emergency number, 101, or online.

 - Make a formal complaint using the University’s Acceptable Behaviour Policy (for students) or to your HR Operations team (for staff)